jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 * Delete or rename a file on any type of partition

 The plan is to use a small dedicated partition `/dev/mmcblk0p5` formatted as FAT for some flag files for u-boot.
-I'm going to call this the **flags** partition.
+I'm calling this the **flags** partition.

 There will be at most three flag files at any one time.